Infineon/optiga-trust-m-explorer/User Guide.md

 ![](images/General_Features/write_metadata/custom_meta_success.png)
 [^Figure 29]: custom metadata write success

-## Matter DAC Provisioning
+## Matter Test DAC Provisioning
-This section shows you the DAC Provisioning for Matter devices using the OPTIGA™ Trust M. It involves reading a pre-provisioned certificate from the chip, extracting the public key, generating a new DAC certificate signed by a trusted Matter CA and writing the DAC certificate, Matter Test PAI and Test CD into the Object IDs.
+This section shows you the Test DAC Provisioning for Matter devices using the OPTIGA™ Trust M for Device Attestation.
+It involves reading a pre-provisioned certificate from the chip, extracting the public key, generating a new DAC certificate signed by a trusted Matter CA and writing the Test DAC certificate, Matter Test PAI and Test CD into the Object IDs.

 ![](images/General_Features/matter_dac_provisioning/dac_functions.png)
 [^Figure 30]: Matter DAC Provisioning functions described